The dangers of plastics to environment

 While plastic has many valuable uses, we have become over reliant on single-use or disposable plastic – with severe environmental consequences.
 Around the world, one million plastic drinking bottles are purchased every minute.
 Every year we use up to 5 trillion disposable plastic bags.
 In total, 50 per cent of the plastic we use is single use.

-Because of this, it will be wise for us to make bold steps and consider ways on how we can make changes in our everyday lives to reduce the heavy burden of plastic pollution on our natural places, our forests, our wildlife and our own health.
+Because of this, it will be wise for Kenyans to make bold steps and consider ways on how we can make changes in everyday lives to reduce the heavy burden of plastic pollution on natural places, forests, wildlife and in our own health.

 Nearly one third of the plastic packaging we use escapes collection systems, which means that it ends up clogging our city streets, sewage systems and polluting our natural environment.
 Every year, up to 13 million tons of plastic leak into our oceans, where it smothers coral reefs and threatens vulnerable marine wildlife.
 The plastic that ends up in the oceans can circle the Earth four times in a single year, and it can persist for up to 1,000 years before it fully disintegrates.